 1.1.
-Martinez Refining Company, LLC (Discharger) owns and operates Martinez Refining Company (Facility), an 831-acre petroleum refinery.
-Attachment B includes a map of the Facility and its surroundings.
+Chevron Products Company (a division of Chevron U.S.A., Inc.) and Chevron Environmental Management Company (collectively the Discharger) own and operate the Chevron Richmond Refinery (Facility), a 2,900-acre petroleum refinery.
+Attachment B includes maps of the Facility and its surroundings.